GaloisInc/saw-training/Swap.rst

   :start-after: // BEGIN SWAP_CHOSEN_VALUE_TEST
   :end-before: // END SWAP_CHOSEN_VALUE_TEST

 There are some downsides to testing only with chosen values, however.
-First off, these tests are usually selected by the author of the code, and there is a risk that important values are not tested.
-This can be ameliorated by a systematic, disciplined approach to choosing test values, but it can never be completely eliminated.
-This particular test case is likely to catch ``swap_broken1``, but not the other two.
+First off, these tests are usually selected by the initial author of the code, and there is a risk that important values are not tested, especially as code evolves.
+This risk can be reduced by a systematic, disciplined approach to choosing test values, but it can never be completely eliminated.
+This particular test case is likely to catch completely buggy versions of ``swap``, but not subtle or tricky ones.

 A second approach to testing is to choose many random values at each execution, as in ``random_value_test``.
-This approach will eventually find mistakes, but it may not do so in a reasonable amount of time for cases like ``swap_broken2``.
+This approach will eventually find subtle or tricky mistakes, but it may not do so in a reasonable amount of time.

 .. literalinclude:: examples/swap/swap.c
   :language: C